abolfazlaghdaee/abolfazlaghdaee.github.io/_pages/about.md

 ## Ghiasad-din Jamshid Kashani: A Mathematical Luminary
-Among the most celebrated figures from Kashan is Ghiasad-din Jamshid Kashani, a prominent mathematician and astronomer of the 15th century.
-Kashani made substantial contributions to the fields of trigonometry, arithmetic, and astronomy.
-His most famous work, the Zij-i Chadhaghayi, is a comprehensive astronomical table that was widely used for centuries.
-Kashani’s meticulous calculations and innovative methods established him as a leading mathematician of his time, and his legacy continues to inspire scholars and researchers today.
+Ghiasad-din Jamshid Kashani (c.
+1380–1429) was a brilliant Persian mathematician and astronomer known for his advancements in arithmetic, trigonometry, and precise astronomical calculations.
+His work, including the widely used ***Zij-i Chadhaghayi***, significantly influenced later scholars, cementing his legacy as one of the greatest mathematicians of his time.

 ##  University of Kashan: A Modern Center of Learning